Charcoal-SE/SmokeDetector/REFDOC.md

 > Note: methods return `None` unless noted otherwise.

+> Note: for implementation details involving lock operations, `acquire ... release` may be implemented as either `acquire ... release`, `acquire try ... finally`, or `with ...`.

 > Warning: if the last change time indicated in this documentation is earlier than that indicated in corresponding code sections, this documentation is out of sync (and hence almost useless).